Learn

 Fresh or frozen coriander

 Sauté in oil or butter.
+Start with all the onions, followed by the Madras curry powder, fennel, carrots and coriander.
 Add salt, sage, and oregano.
 A little water.
 Let simmer for 5 minutes.

 Cook 500g dried red lentils separately for 10–15 minutes without salt, but with a bit of onion, carrot, and a bay leaf.
 Remove the bay leaf.
 Transfer the cooked onion and carrot to the sautéed vegetables.
 Squeeze in the juice of one whole orange.
 Add coconut milk.
 Blend with an immersion blender.
 Add the lentils last.